ThreeTen/threetenbp/README.txt

  - ZonedDateTime - the date and time with a time zone and offset
  - YearMonth - a year and month
  - MonthDay - month and day
- - Year/MonthOfDay/DayOfMonth/DayOfWeek/... - classes for the important fields
+ - Year/MonthOfDay/DayOfWeek/... - classes for the important fields
- - Calendrical - a flexible representation with optional fields, offset and zone
  - DateTimeFields - stores a map of field-value pairs which may be invalid
+ - Calendrical - access to the low-level API
  - Period - a descriptive amount of time, such as "2 months and 3 days"

 Support classes include: